bernd/spinoff/README.md

 `fork` for each run of your test suite to avoid loading framework code like Rails over and over again. (it supports JRuby as well)

+# Attention

+If you are using rails, you probably want to use [Spin](https://github.com/jstorimer/spin) because it is configuration free.

 # Credits

 Lots of code has been taken from the [Spin](https://github.com/jstorimer/spin)